My Garden Zone Is

 Shrubs Hold Up To Bad Weather

 Yes, your shrubs might lose their color, but they will grow back when the spring comes.
-When this is the case, you need to make sure that you have let them grow so that they can be trimmed again.
+When this is the case, you need to ensure that you have let them grow to be trimmed again.
 The shrubs are so hearty that they will return with the color that you remember.

 Planting shrubs in your garden is a perfect choice for anyone who wants to make their garden look perfect while also taking up a bit of space that is hard to cover with smaller plants or flowers.
 Shrubs can become your works of art, they can create a wall, and they will be a talking point when people come into your garden for a visit.

-Shrubs are perfect addition to patios, walkways and corners
+Shrubs are the perfect addition to patios, walkways, and corners

 The Best Shrubs For Borders And Edges Around Your Home

-When you are planting shrubs for the property, you must choose something that helps provide an air of sophistication to the property.
+When you are planting shrubs for the property, you must choose something that helps provide an air of sophistication.
 People who have plain grass running along the edge of the property might feel as though they have not done enough to make the land look special.
 Plus, you may want something you can plant by the mailbox, plant in the corners of the lawn, or plant by the patio.
-There are a few choices you must try because each of them is quite interesting.
+There are a few choices you must try because each of them is pretty interesting.

 What Is The California Privet Shrub?